-Town of Wadesboro's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
+Town of Wadesboro's responses to the findings identified in our audit are described above.
 The Town's responses were not subjected to the auditing procedures applied in the audit of the financial statements and accordingly, we express no opinion on them.